Candice Wyatt: Career

-In November 2014 she became the permanent co-anchor for Melbourne's Ten Eyewitness News with Stephen Quartermain.
+In November 2014, Candice became the permanent co-anchor for Melbourne's Ten Eyewitness News with Stephen Quartermain.
 Wyatt co-anchored the bulletin until February 2017, when she returned to field reporting, She remains a fill-in presenter for the bulletin.

-In 2017 she was contracted to the Essendon Football Club as a roving reporter and special event MC.
+In 2017, she was contracted to the Essendon Football Club as a roving reporter and special event MC.
 Her work can be viewed on the club's online station, "Bomber TV".
 She is also a passionate Essendon FC supporter.

+In November 2025, Wyatt announced her resignation from Network 10 after 15 years with the network looking for a new chapter.

 Personal life

-Candice Wyatt is an ambassador for the Cure Brain Cancer Foundation after losing her 56-year-old mother to the disease in 2013.
+Wyatt is an ambassador for the Cure Brain Cancer Foundation after losing her 56-year-old mother to the disease in 2013.
 She enjoys spending her free time socialising.
 She is also an Essendon Football Club supporter.

 She is the former girlfriend of Australian cricketer Glenn Maxwell.